nguyenha1910/bookez/README.md

 # bookez
 ## Book-EZ Website
-Visit the website here: https://bookezclarku.herokuapp.com/book_list
+Visit the website here: https://bookezclarku.herokuapp.com/book_list  (Heroku free is no longer available)

 To run this project,